Cowboy Bebop: Tsuioku no Serenade

 Cowboy Bebop: Tsuioku no Serenade (カウボーイビバップ 追憶の, Kaubōi Bibappu: Tsuioku no Serenāde) is a PlayStation 2 action/beat 'em up video game from Bandai, released in Japan on August 25, 2005.
 It has an original story based on the anime series Cowboy Bebop.
+An English translation patch was released on August 25, 2025.

 Story

 The game follows an original story set in the Cowboy Bebop universe.
 Its events center around a search for a space pirate's treasure, a mysterious song called Diamonds, and a mysterious organization that stands in the way of the Bebop crew.

 Gameplay

 Playable characters include Spike, Faye, and Jet, (each of whom are voiced by their respective voice actors from the anime series) while Ed provides objectives, advice, and moral support.
 Ein appears alongside Ed as well.
 Action occurs on foot with both hand-to-hand and shooting segments, often with small puzzles to solve, as well as items to search for (either essential to the plot or bonus items that appear in the gallery).
 Certain sections of the game require piloting spacecraft and, in one section, a boat.
 Gameplay is punctuated by long cutscenes that develop the story.
-There is also a blackjack mini-game featuring Spike and Jet as rotating dealers; this provides a way to earn additional money to unlock bonuses, such as songs for the music player and character profiles.
+There is also a blackjack mini-game featuring the Bebop crew as rotating dealers; this provides a way to earn additional money to unlock bonuses, such as songs for the music player and character profiles.